Introduction to Azure Data Lake Storage Gen2

 Key features of Data Lake Storage Gen2

 A superset of POSIX permissions: The security model for Data Lake Gen2 supports ACL and POSIX permissions along with some extra granularity specific to Data Lake Storage Gen2.
-Settings may be configured through Storage Explorer or through frameworks like Hive and Spark.
+Settings can be configured by using Storage Explorer, the Azure portal, PowerShell, Azure CLI, REST APIs, Azure Storage SDKs, or by using frameworks like Hive and Spark.

 Cost-effective: Data Lake Storage Gen2 offers low-cost storage capacity and transactions.
 Features such as Azure Blob Storage lifecycle optimize costs as data transitions through its lifecycle.